MindFlavor/prometheus_wireguard_exporter/README.md

 ## Changelog

-* From release [3.3.2](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.3.2) the exporter parses the peer file in a case-insensitive manner.
+* **BREAKING** From release [3.4.0](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.4.0) the exporter requires you to specify the friendly names in a specific format (only if you want to use them of course).
+This allows you to use arbitrary comments in the file while keeping the friendly name functionality.
+Thank you [Miloš Bunčić](https://github.com/psyhomb) for this.
+This also paves the way for future metadata.
+In order to migrate you can use this sed command: `sed -i  's/#/# friendly_name=/' peers.conf`.
+Please make sure to do a backup before using it!
 * From release [3.3.1](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.3.1) the exporter accepts multiple interfaces in the command line options.
 Just pass the `-i` parameter multiple times.
 Note the not specifying the interface is equivalent to specifying every one of them (the exporter will pass the `all` parameter to `wg show` command).
 * **BREAKING** Starting from release [3.3.0](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.3.0) the exporter allows you to specify a different interface from the file name.
 Previously if you specified the file name (the `-n` flag) the program would infer the interface name from the file name.
 Now the two items are decoupled: you need to specify the file name (with `-n`) and the interface name (with `-i`) separately.
 Thank you [Vincent Debergue](https://github.com/vdebergue) for helping with this (see issue [#22](https://github.com/MindFlavor/prometheus_wireguard_exporter/issues/22)).
 Upgrading from [3.2.4](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.2.4): Please note that the `-n` flag no longer infer automatically the interface name from the file name.
 We now have the `-i` parameter for that.
 In order to keep the previous behaviour (if you use the `-n` flag) please add the `-i` flag to the command line arguments as well.
 For example, if you had `prometheus_wireguard_exporter -n /etc/wireguard/wg0.conf` you must specify `prometheus_wireguard_exporter -n /etc/wireguard/wg0.conf -i wg0` to keep the same behaviour.
 * From release [3.0.0](https://github.com/MindFlavor/prometheus_wireguard_exporter/releases/tag/3.0.0) the exporter allows two label modes: one is to dump every allowed ip in a single label (called `allowed_ips`) along with their subnets.
 The second one is to create a pair of labels for each allowed ip/subnet pair (called `allowed_ip_0`/`allowed_subnet_0`, `allowed_ip_1`/`allowed_subnet_1` and so on for every allowed ip).
 The default if the single label mode but you can enable the second mode by specifying the `-s` switch at startup.
 Thank you [Toon Schoenmakers](https://github.com/schoentoon) for this solution (see issue [#8](https://github.com/MindFlavor/prometheus_wireguard_exporter/issues/8)).